tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 Difficulty 6.
 Supernatural disguise and appropriate Merits always remove all these penalties.

-<u>To change from Humanity to a Path, or from one Path to another:
+To change from Humanity to a Path, or from one Path to another:

 1. Reach a rating of 1 in all Virtues that need to be changed, if any.
 Commit sins against your Humanity/Path and sacrifice Virtue dots instead of Humanity/Path dots.
 This mechanic can only be used if you are actively trying to switch.